logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

 .. note::
     It is possible to add or remove workers once the cluster is running.

-Enter the name of the *storage account* (9) you created above in *Azure Storage account name* and give a name to the container in which the data wil be stored in *Azure Container name* (10).
+Enter the name of the *storage account* (9) you created above in *Azure Storage account name* and name the container in which the data wil be stored in *Azure Container name* (10).

 .. note::
     You can choose to use a container already existing in you *storage account* by using the name of this container, but you need to fist make sure that this container is empty.